YunoHost-Apps/borg_ynh/README.md

 ## How to restore a complete system

-*For infos on restoring process, check [this yunohost forum thread](https://forum.yunohost.org/t/restoring-whole-yunohost-from-borg-backups/12705/3) and [that one](https://forum.yunohost.org/t/how-to-properly-backup-and-restore/12583/3), also [using borg with sshkeys](https://thisiscasperslife.wordpress.com/2017/11/28/using-borg-backup-across-ssh-with-sshkeys/), the [`borg extract` documentation](https://borgbackup.readthedocs.io/en/stable/usage/extract.html), and this [general tutorial on borg backup](https://practical-admin.com/blog/backups-using-borg/).*
+*For infos on restoring process, check [this yunohost forum thread](https://forum.yunohost.org/t/restoring-whole-yunohost-from-borg-backups/12705/3) and [that one](https://forum.yunohost.org/t/how-to-properly-backup-and-restore/12583/3), also [using Borg with sshkeys](https://thisiscasperslife.wordpress.com/2017/11/28/using-borg-backup-across-ssh-with-sshkeys/), the [`borg extract` documentation](https://borgbackup.readthedocs.io/en/stable/usage/extract.html), and this [general tutorial on Borg Backup](https://practical-admin.com/blog/backups-using-borg/).*

 In the following explanations:
 - the server to backup/restore will be called: `yuno`
 - the remote server that receives and store the back will be called: `rem`
 - `rem` is accessible at the domain `rem.tld`
-- the remote user on `rem` which owns the borg backups will be called `yurem`
+- the remote user on `rem` which owns the Borg backups will be called `yurem`
 - backup files will be stored in `rem` in the directory: `/home/yurem/backup`